 Plans or payment types which qualify as performance-based compensation include the EICP, PRSUs and stock options.
 Base salaries, restricted stock awards and the Executive Stock Purchase Plan grants do not qualify as performance-based under 162(m).
-A portion of the Chief Executive Officer's compensation which is not qualified performance-based compensation exceeded \$1 million during fiscal 2011, driven by the Unvested Shares granted under the Executive Stock Purchase Plan.
-The impact on AutoZone of the foregone tax deduction for fiscal 2011 is immaterial.
-The base salaries, and any awards under the Executive Stock Purchase Plan, for each executive officer other than the Chief Executive Officer, were fully deductible in 2011, because in no case did the sum of this compensation exceed \$1 million.
+Portions of the Chief Executive Officer's compensation may therefore be non-deductible, although the impact, if any, on the Company would be immaterial.
+The base salaries, and any awards under the Executive Stock Purchase Plan, for each executive officer other than the Chief Executive Officer, were fully deductible in 2012, because in no case did the sum of this compensation exceed \$1 million.